BodyMaps/ShapeKit/README.md

 export inputs="path/to/your/inputfolder"
 export outputs="path/to/your/outputfolder"

-python -W ignore main.py --input_folder inputs --output_folder outpus --cpu_count 16
+python -W ignore main.py --input_folder inputs --output_folder outputs --cpu_count 16
 ```
+> [!IMPORTANT]
-> [!IMPORTANT] Before running any commands, please ensure that `config.py` is properly configured, with special attention to the anatomical mapping dictionary `class_map`.
+> Before running any commands, please ensure that `config.py` is properly configured, with special attention to the anatomical mapping dictionary `class_map`.
 This mapping is critical for correct organ identification and post-processing.

 # Data Structure
 The input and output files will be formated as: